 Sport fish species were the target of electrofishing sampling effort.
 We attempted to capture all Largemouth and Smallmouth Bass that were encountered except for bass fry whose presence was only noted.
 Other targeted species (e.g., Rock Bass, Crappie, Yellow Perch) were subsampled to obtain a representative distribution of sizes.
 The presence of non-target, incidental species (e.g., Alewife, Gizzard Shad, White Sucker, and Common Carp) was usually only noted, but when possible established aquatic nuisance species (e.g., Goldfish, Koi) were captured and removed from the water.
 All other sampled fish were dip-netted and held onboard in a 100-gallon tank filled with a 0.5% solution of NaCl and lake water.
 An oxygen cylinder with an air stone was used to increase retention time and keep the fish alive while biological data were obtained.
 Fish were measured to the nearest 5 mm (maximum total length) and weighed to the nearest 10 grams.
-No pit-tagged Smallmouth or Largemouth Bass were collected during 2020.
-In a collaborative effort with Shedd Aquarium staff, we collected a small amount of caudal fin tissue from Smallmouth and Largemouth Bass ≥ 150 mm for stable isotope analysis.
-This quick and minimally invasive technique can provide a glimpse into longer-term dietary habits compared to what can be gleaned from stomach content analysis at the time of capture, and can be done without having to sacrifice the fish.
-Results from this effort will be shared upon completion of the sample analysis.
+No pit-tagged Smallmouth or Largemouth Bass were collected during 2021.

 Catch-per-unit-effort (CPUE) for targeted species was calculated as the number of fish per hour of electrofishing effort.
-Relative Stock Density (RSD) for Quality, Preferred, and Memorable length fish were calculated for Smallmouth and Largemouth Bass (Table 2; Gabelhouse 1984 as reported in Anderson and Neumann 1996).
+Relative Stock Density (RSD) for Quality, Preferred, and Memorable length fish were calculated for Smallmouth Bass, Largemouth Bass, and Rock Bass (Table 2; Gabelhouse 1984 as reported in Anderson and Neumann 1996).
 Relative Weight (Wr; a measure of a fish's body condition or plumpness) of Smallmouth Bass, Largemouth Bass, and Rock Bass was compared to species-specific Standard Weight (Ws) equations taken from Anderson and Neumann (1996).
-Only fish collected after 24 June were included in this analysis because prespawn fish tend to have inflated Wr values.
+Only Smallmouth and Largemouth Bass collected after 24 June and Rock Bass collected after 31 May were included in this analysis because pre-spawn fish tend to have inflated Wr values.